Sarfira: Theatrical

-Initially the film was planned for release on 1 September 2023 and then later 16 on February 2024.
+Initially the film was planned for release on 1 September 2023 and then later 16 in February 2024.
 It was finally released in theatres on 12 July 2024.

 Home media

 The film was premiered on Disney+ Hotstar from 11 October 2024.

-The satellite rights were acquired by Star Gold Romance, where it premiered on 25 May 2025.

 Reception

 Bollywood Hungama gave 2.5/5 and wrote "On the whole, Sarfira tells an inspiring story in an engaging manner and rests on Akshay Kumar's strong performance."
 Titas Chowdhury of News18 rated the film 4.5 stars out of 5 and wrote, "Sudha Kongara's retelling of Soorarai Pottru is as sublime as the original.
 Sarfira is Akshay Kumar's best performance in recent years."
 Tushar Joshi of India Today rated the film 4 stars out of 5 and wrote, "Akshay Kumar delights you with his earnest performance" Lachmi Deb Roy of Firstpost rated the film 4 stars out of 5 and wrote, "An inspirational film that will make you cry and clap at the same time!"

 Sukanya Verma of Rediff.com rated 2/5 stars and observed "Throughout its 155 minutes, every scene is doused in blaring background music and melodrama.

 Disappointment alone won't do, it must feel like a full blown catastrophe."

 Rishil Jogani of Pinkvilla rated the film 4 stars out of 5 and wrote "Sudha Kongara, Akshay Kumar and Radhikka Madan breach 'Sarfira' heights with their deeply moving and delightfully inspiring aviation-drama, that warrants a watch on the big screen.
 Don't miss it."
 Sonal Pandya of Times Now rated the film 3.5 stars out of 5 and wrote "Akshay Kumar's Underdog Remake Retains Its Emotional Impact."
 Pratikshya Mishra of The Quint rated the film 3.5 stars out of 5 and wrote "Akshay Kumar Truly Gets To Explore His Range After a Long Time."

 Saibal Chatterjee of NDTV rated the film 2/5, criticizing the chemistry between Akshay Kumar and Radhika Madan as lacking the compelling quality seen in the performances of Suriya and Aparna Balamurali.
 According to Chatterjee, this shortcoming affects the film's overall effectiveness.
 Other elements of the film, such as its direction and technical aspects, have been discussed by critics, resulting in a generally mixed reception from audiences and reviewers.

 Dhaval Roy of the Times of India rated the film 3.5 stars out of 5.

 Shubhra Gupta of Indian Express rated 2.5/5 and wrote, "The film is only interested in fronting its hero.
 Akshay Kumar, who is in practically every frame of the film, isn't actively terrible, but he doesn't do anything here that he hasn't done before.